You are here

 BMSB is similar to other stink bugs with a roughly-triangular or "shield" shaped body.
 The adults are approximately 5/8 inch long and mottled brownish-grey in color.
 The word "marmorated" means marbled, a description of the mottled color on the back of BMSB.
-BMSB can be distinguished from other species of stink bugs by the alternating dark and light bands on the last two segments of the antennae, and the alternating light and dark banding on the exposed upper edges of the abdomen.
+BMSB can be distinguished from other species of stink bugs by the alternating dark and light bands on the last two segments of the antennae and the alternating light and dark banding on the exposed upper edges of the abdomen.
 The underside of the abdomen is light-colored.

 Compare BMSB to other stink bugs and "look-alikes" common in Iowa at Stink Bugs and Similar-Appearing Insects.

-BMSB spends the winter in the adult stage hiding in houses and other protected locations.
-In May the adults leave the hiding sites to feed on sap from plants.
+BMSB spends the winter in the adult stage, hiding in houses and other protected locations.
+In May, the adults leave the hiding sites to feed on sap from plants.
 After mating, the females lay eggs in clusters of about 28 eggs on the undersides of leaves from June to August.
 A single female can lay up to 400 eggs.
 Eggs hatch into wingless immature bugs called nymphs that feed and grow for about 5 weeks before reaching the adult stage in late summer.
 There is one generation per year.

-To date, damage to field crops, fruits, vegetables or ornamentals has not been reported in Iowa.
+To date, damage to field crops, fruits, vegetables, or ornamentals has not been reported in Iowa.
 Damage in Iowa and nearby areas has been limited to the annoyance and nuisance of stink bugs entering homes, office buildings, etc.

 Do you live in Iowa and have an insect you would like identified?

-The Iowa State University Plant & Insect Diagnostic Clinic will identify your insect, provide information on what it eats, life cycle, and if it is a pest the best ways to manage them.
-Please see our website for current forms, fees, and instructions on preserving and mailing insects.
+The Iowa State University Plant & Insect Diagnostic Clinic will identify your insect provide information on what it eats, its life cycle, and the best ways to manage it if it is a pest.
+Please see our website for instructions on mailing insects and digital images.

-Contact information for each states diagnostic laboratory for U.S. residents.
-If you live outside of Iowa please do not submit a sample without contacting the Plant & Insect Diagnostic Clinic.
+Contact information for each state's diagnostic laboratory for U.S. residents.
+If you live outside of Iowa, please do not submit a sample without contacting the Plant & Insect Diagnostic Clinic.